 Boiled eggs, avocado, cottage cheese, celery, green onions, and the perfect lemony dressing make this Low-Carb and High Protein Avocado Egg Salad a complete wow!
 And this amazing egg salad is also Keto, low-glycemic, gluten-free, and South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+Use Egg Recipes to find more recipes like this one.

 Watch the video to see if you might like to make Low-Carb and High Protein Avocado Egg Salad!

 It’s Easter, and for many people that’s definitely the biggest boiled egg holiday of the year.
 I spotlighted my favorite ideas for hard-cooked eggs when I shared Three Foolproof Methods for Perfect Hard-Boiled Eggs, but I thought it would be fun to remind you about this amazing Low-Carb and High Protein Avocado Egg Salad, just in case you haven’t decided what to make with all those boiled eggs!
 Truthfully, for a long time I wasn’t a big fan of egg salad.
 But as soon as I took a bite of this Avocado Egg Salad, I could tell it was something I was going to make over and over.
 This recipe is so easy and delicious!

 I first made this a few years ago when my brother Rand came to visit.
 He’s a vegetarian, so I made this recipe as something that would work for both a vegetarian houseguest and a protein-obsessed salad eater (that would be me), and we both loved it.
 Rand ate his inside Joseph’s Low-Carb Pita Bread and I just ate mine plain.